-For the predicted distributions produced from DNN, the classes adjacent to the peak class often have non-negligible probability values.
-This is due to the fact that the DOA space is a strongly correlated and ordered discretized output space.
-To leverage this information, we propose the Weighted Adjacent Decoding (WAD).
-First, we pad $\boldsymbol{\hat y}$ with zeros on both sides (this step can also be interpreted as setting the probability of the sound source being outside the output space to 0), and specify $\hat k_l$ and $\hat k_r$ as the classes to the left and right of $\hat k$, respectively.
+For predicted distributions produced from DNN, classes adjacent to the peak often have non-negligible probabilities due to strong correlation and ordering in the discretized DOA output space.
+Leveraging this, we propose Weighted Adjacent Decoding (WAD).
+We first pad $\boldsymbol{\hat y}$ with zeros (this step can also be interpreted as setting the probability of the sound source being outside the output space to 0).
+Then, for specified $\hat k_l$ and $\hat k_r$ classes to left and right of $\hat k$, respectively.

-Initially, we consider the scenario where only the peak class $\hat k$ and the adjacent class with a relatively high probability $\hat k_h$ are used.
-Since two classes are involved, we will refer to this as WAD-2.
-Specifically, $\hat k_h$ is defined as $\arg \max_i \{\hat{y}_i\}_{i=\{\hat k_l, \hat k_r\}}$.
-Hence, WAD-2 can be formalized as follows:
+Initially, we consider the scenario where only the peak class $\hat k$ and the adjacent class $\hat k_h$ with relatively high probability are used.
+Specifically, $\hat k_h$ is defined as $\arg\max_i \{\hat{y}_i\}_{i=\{\hat k_l, \hat k_r\}}$.
+Since two classes are involved, we refer to this as WAD-2.
+Hence, WAD-2 is formalized as:

 In practice, the probability values of the classes represented by $\hat k_l$ and $\hat k_r$ are usually quite high.
 Thus, it is also intuitive to consider a similar approach, WAD-3, which can be formalized as follows: